Commitment to Quality

 - Customer requirements are recognized and met by controlling the project delivery process; and

-- Continuous quality improvement is achieved through review of management and work practices, training, and regular review of company policies and regulatory requirements.
+- Continual quality improvement is achieved through review of management and work practices, training, and regular review of company policies and regulatory requirements.

 Since its incorporation in 1987, HGL has built a strong track record in exceeding client expectations by delivering the highest quality technical services.
 HGL’s performance has been recognized by a high percentage of repeat work from long-term clients, such as the U.S. Army Corps of Engineers (USACE), U.S. Air Force, and U.S. Environmental Protection Agency (EPA), and Exceptional and Very Good quality ratings in the U.S. Government’s Contractor Performance Assessment Reporting System (CPARS).

-HGL’s quality program is managed by Jan Kool, PhD, PG.
-Dr. Kool is certified as a Manager of Quality/Organization Excellence by the American Society for Quality.
-He has more than 30 years of experience in supporting work for the U.S. Department of Defense (DoD), U.S. Department of Energy (DOE), USACE, and EPA.
-Dr. Kool oversees quality-related planning and execution of all HGL work and manages a team of quality professionals including Certified Quality Auditors, Certified Construction Quality Managers, and Unexploded Ordnance Quality Control Specialists.
+HGL’s quality program is managed by Theresa Rojas.
+Ms. Rojas is a Certified Quality Auditor (CQA) by the American Society for Quality.
+She has more than 30 years of experience in supporting work for the U.S. Department of Defense (DoD), U.S. Department of Energy (DOE), EPA, and NASA.
+Ms. Rojas oversees quality-related planning and execution of all HGL work and manages a team of quality professionals including Certified Quality Auditors, Certified Construction Quality Managers, and Unexploded Ordnance Quality Control Specialists.

 Commitment to Employee Health and Safety